 2. Website Visitors

 You may not realize this, but you can also break down your website visitors.
-You do this by analyzing your Website Custom Audience in the top left.
+You do this by analyzing your A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. in the top left.

 I strongly advise you use the largest audience possible.
 You’d do this by focusing on all website visitors during the past 180 days.

 This audience consists of 707.2K monthly active users.

 We’ll get to what I found about this audience later.

 3. Email List